bignerdranch/Roger/README.md

 =====

 Roger is an Android layout file viewer.
 Run the server on your MacBook; run the client on one or more devices.
-Every time you save your layout, Roger will show it to you on your devices.
+Every time you save a layout, Roger will show it to you on your devices.
 You can then futz around with the view - rotate, change the layout params on its container layout, fill its text views with enormous strings, or see what it looks like used as a row in a ListView.